GuideSalesforceFlowAssignment RulesPrivate Beta

 ClassMeaningBehavior

-low_riskNo references in Apex, Flow, assignment rules, or validation rulesEligible for shared_existing after an acknowledged risk audit hash
+low_riskNo references in Apex, Flow, assignment rules, or validation rulesCandidate for writeback after a documented review

 high_riskReferences found in one or more automation surfacesShared_existing live apply requires an explicit risk acknowledgment